eldevmo/portfolio/_posts/2021-05-02-ShopifyDataScienceInternChallenge.md

        df4

-**Created a new dataframe to calculate RPV**

 <img src="{{ site.url }}{{ site.baseurl }}/images/shopify3.PNG" alt="shopify3.PNG">

 **c.
 What is its value?**

+**Added RPV column in the dataframe.
+Finally, there is no distinct data.
+The RPV values are found for each shop id**<br>
+**I chose to show RPV for each shop id since having this for each shop id is more accurate and able to check any outliers**

        Revenue_Per_Visitor = df4['revenue']/df4['uniqueCustomerCount']
        pd.set_option("max_rows", None)
        df4['Revenue_Per_Visitor'] = Revenue_Per_Visitor
        df4

-**Added RPV column in the dataframe.
-Finally, there is no distinct data.
-The RPV values are found for each shop id** **I chose to show RPV for each shop id since having this for each shop id is more accurate and able to check any outliers**

 <img src="{{ site.url }}{{ site.baseurl }}/images/shopify13.PNG" alt="shopify13.PNG">
 <img src="{{ site.url }}{{ site.baseurl }}/images/shopify14.PNG" alt="shopify14.PNG">